Deadline: 5 PM EST, Tuesday, August 20, 2019

-Seventh Annual Holland-Trice Scholars Award for high risk/high impact discovery in research in Basic Brain Science and Brain Diseases
+Eighth Annual Holland-Trice Scholars Award for high risk/high impact discovery research in Basic Brain Science and Brain Diseases

-The School will make three $50,000 (1 year) and one $200,000 (2 years) awards focused on truly innovative basic science pilot research projects in brain and disease, based on the following criteria will be awarded:
+We plan to make three $50,000 (1 year) and one $200,000 (2 years) awards focused on truly innovative basic science pilot research projects in brain and disease, based on the following criteria:

 - Scientific rational

 - Potential for scientific impact